Philosopher's Walk in Kyoto

 Facts & Figures

-The Philosopher's Walk (Tetsugaku no Michi) is an approx. 2km long pedestrian stone path within the Higashiyama district in Kyoto alongside a branch of the Lake Biwa Canal.
-The best time for a visit is in spring (beginning of April) during the cherry blossom season (sakura).
-The cherry trees along the path are very popular for tourists and locals.
+The Philosopher's Path (Tetsugaku-no-michi) is an approx. 2km long pedestrian stone path within the Higashiyama district in Kyoto alongside a branch of the Lake Biwa Canal.
+The water of this canal was used to power Japan’s first hydroelectric power plant.
+The best time for a visit is in spring (late March/early April) during the cherry blossom season (sakura).
+The cherry trees along the path are very popular with tourists and locals.

-Be aware that it can get really crowded, because everyone would love to take a picture of the frail pink sakura petals.
-The Philosopher's Walk is one of the best Hanami spots in Kyoto.
-Start this 45 to 60min walk in a nice historical atmosphere at the Ginkaku-ji Temple, a UNESCO World Heritage Site, and enjoy the beautiful scenery with little stone bridges, willow trees, colorful carps (koi), cute shops and restaurants.
-You will pass by at the Eikan-do Zenrin-ji Temple, Anraku-ji Temple, Honen-in Temple, Reikan-ji Temple, Ōtoyo Shrine, Kumano Nyakuoji-jinja and the path ends near Nanzen-ji Temple.
-Another highlight is a visit during fall, when the beautiful maple foliage of the surrounding mountains creates a unique atmosphere.
+Be aware that it can get really crowded because everyone would love to take a picture of the frail pink sakura petals.
+The Philosopher's Path is one of the best Sakura spots in Kyoto.
+Start this 45 to 60min walk in a nice historical atmosphere at the Ginkaku-ji Temple, a UNESCO World Heritage Site, and enjoy the beautiful scenery with little stone bridges, willow trees, colorful carp (koi), cute shops, cafes, and restaurants.
+You will pass by the Eikan-do Zenrin-ji Temple, Anraku-ji Temple, Honen-in Temple, Reikan-ji Temple, Otoyo Shrine, Kumano Nyakuoji-jinja, and the path ends near Nanzen-ji Temple.
+Another highlight is a visit during fall when the beautiful maple foliage of the surrounding mountains creates a unique atmosphere.
+My special tip: Enjoy a Rickshaw ride (strong men pulling the carts) along parts of the Philosopher’s Path.
+It will cost you around 50 Euro for a 30 min trip.

 My tips for local activities